Visas

 Key facts

-• The E-7-M (육성형 전문기술인력 비자) is Korea's first formal visa pathway for manufacturing workers who complete a designated junior college program.
+• The E-7-M (육성형 전문기술인력 비자) is Korea's K-CORE manufacturing-track visa for foreign students who complete a designated junior college program.

 • 16 junior colleges (전문대학) are designated under the pilot, each with one qualifying department.
 The pilot runs January 2026 through December 2027.